ErmiasCode/facebookclone/README.md

 - Login with Google
 - Create Posts with Image Uploading

+**Note:** Please set up your own Firebase configuration by creating a `.env` file with your Firebase credentials, following the instructions in the `.env.sample` template provided.
+Do not use the Firebase configuration in this repository for security and privacy reasons.

 ## Prerequisites

 Before you can run this project, you'll need to meet the following prerequisites: